Soft/xcolor/README.md

 In the output, we get the contents of the red color channel formatted in binary and padded with zeroes to be sixteen characters long.

-### Saving to Selection

-By default, the selected color is printed to the standard output.
-By specifying the `-s` flag, xcolor can be instructed to instead save the color to X11's selection.
-The selection to use can be specified as an argument.
-Possible selection values are `primary` and `secondary`.